All images by Isaiah Chua for RICE Media.

 Miss Equality World Singapore

 Qatrisha Zairyah Bte Kamsi is the first winner of Miss Equality World Singapore.
-She showed up for our interview and photoshoot in a well-fitted dress and heels, remaining poised throughout the process.
+She shows up for our interview and photoshoot in a well-fitted dress and heels, remaining poised throughout.
 While her appearance was striking, it didn’t overpower her soft-spoken and genuine personality.

-Listening to her was heartening, and I told Qatrisha how unfortunately rare it is to meet individuals in the LGBTQ+ community with positive coming out stories.
+It’s a heartening tale, and I tell Qatrisha how unfortunately rare it is to meet individuals in the LGBTQ+ community with positive coming-out stories.
 Especially as journalists, I find we often hone in on the profiles with traumatic pasts in a virtuous attempt to reach out to the masses.

 Qatrisha’s story offers an experience that is vastly different yet equally valid than those we often read about.
 She grew up with a supportive mother, met a boy she loved in NS, transitioned, got married, got a full-time job, and now lives in her BTO flat with the love of her life.